Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 Black Paint MP

-Historically over the last 50 years, Black Paint cameras have proven themselves to be worth more.
+Historically over the entire history of M cameras since their introduction in 1953, Black Paint M cameras have proven themselves to be worth more.
 The beautiful silver chrome is also a fine choice.
 However, I urge you to avoid the black chrome finish.
-Take a look at a worn M4-2 or M4-P and you will see why.
+Take a look at a worn M5, M4-2 or M4-P and you will see why.
 Black chrome cameras wear downright ugly.
 Why was black chrome ever introduced in the first place?
 Because it was and is cheaper than a black paint finish.
+The first camera ever to have a black chrome finish?
+I am fairly sure that was Kodak's top of the 110 line Kodak 60 rangefinder.

 9) Personal engraving?